itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/VPC.md

 ##### Q. Are there AWS Services that cannot be used over Inter-Region VPC Peering?

 Network Load Balancers, AWS PrivateLink and Elastic File System cannot be used over Inter-Region VPC Peering.

-##### Q. You are trying to do a VPN connection that keeps dropping out because of the amount of throughput.
-What to do?

-Use direct connect